Constructive Decision Theory: Conclusion

 \section{Conclusion}

-Our formulation of decision problems has several advantages over more traditional formulations. \begin{itemize} \item We theorize about only the actual observable choices available to the DM, without having states and outcomes, and without needing to view choices as functions from states to outcomes.
-Indeed, we show that we can determine whether a DM's behavior is consistent with SEU despite not having states and outcomes.
+Our formulation of decision problems has several advantages over more traditional formulations.
+First, we theorize about only the actual observable choices available to the DM, without having states and outcomes, and without needing to view choices as functions from states to outcomes.
 In contrast, in many decision theory experiments, when the DM is given a word problem, the experimenter has an interpretation of this problem as a choice among Savage acts.
 The experimenter is then really testing whether the DM's choices are consistent with decision theory \emph{given this interpretation}.

 Thus, a joint hypothesis is being tested.
 Standard decision theory can be rejected only if the other part of the joint test---that the experimenter and DM interpret represent the word problem with identical Savage acts---is maintained as true.
-This is unsatisfactory.
-As we have shown, our approach does place restrictions on choice; thus, our model can be rejected directly by observations of choice between choices observable by the experimenter.
+As we have shown, given the decision maker's theory, our approach places restrictions on choices.
+Thus, although our approach also leads to a joint hypothesis, we have a framework for reasoning about what the decision maker knows about the world (a theory) and about what restrictions on choices arise from SEU given the decision maker's theory, rather than the experimenter's theory.
+In fact, if an experimenter is willing to take the existence of an SEU representation as a maintained hypothesis, she can test hypotheses about the DMs theory of the world.